openshift/enhancements/enhancements/machine-api/control-plane-machineset-vertical-scaling.md

 If the metrics API returns it's own window of ~60 second aggregations, the operators will have to retrieve 30 values (one per minute), before any scaling decision should be made.

+#### Using Prometheus

+Using Prometheus generated data will make the implementation easier with respect to data aggregation, as data should already have been aggregated by prometheus.

 #### Hypershift